NaturalHistoryMuseum/scratchpads2/docs/hosting/docker.rst

 4. Recreate from backup
 #######################

-If you want to recreate a local copy of your Scratchpad, first download the backup file following these instructions :doc:`/export/create-backup`.
+If you want to recreate your hosted Scratchpad, first download the backup file following these instructions :doc:`/export/create-backup`.

     .. code-block:: console

         make site-from-archive archive=/path/to/backup/backup.myspecies.info-20230404.194808.tar.gz

-4. Daemonize
+5. Daemonize
 ############

 To keep serving the site once you log-off from the server, you must daemonize the process.